-- a) Naturally rises above the ground surface or the top of any casing; and - b) Flows naturally, either intermittently or continuously. - Fracturing Fluid the fluid injected at high pressure to perform a hydraulic fracturing treatment, including the applicable base fluid and all additives. - Fuel Storage Container a container for the storage of petroleum or allied petroleum products with a capacity of less than 230 litres. - Fuel Storage Tank a closed container for the storage of petroleum or allied petroleum products with a capacity of more than 230 litres. - Greywater all liquid wastes from showers, baths, sinks, kitchens, and domestic washing facilities but not including toilet wastes. - Habitat the area or type of site where a species or an individual of a species of wildlife naturally occurs or on which it depends, directly or indirectly, to carry out its life processes. - Inspector an Inspector designated by the Minister under the Act. - Minister the Minister of Indian Affairs and Northern Development Canada or the Minister of the Government of the Northwest Territories Department of Lands, as the case may be. - Oil-Based Drilling Muds Drilling Fluids that are commonly formulated with diesel, mineral oil, or low-toxicity linear olefins and paraffins. - Oil and Gas Drilling Sump a surface excavation, constructed of material that exhibits low permeability (hydraulic conductivity of less than 10-6 cm/s), for the purpose of depositing and containing Drilling Waste. - Ordinary High Water Mark the usual or average level to which a body of water rises at its highest point and remains for sufficient time so as to change the characteristics of the land.
+- a) Naturally rises above the ground surface or the top of any casing; and - b) Flows naturally, either intermittently or continuously.

+Fracturing Fluid - the fluid used to perform a hydraulic fracturing treatment, including the applicable base fluid and all additives.

+- Fuel Storage Container a container for the storage of petroleum or allied petroleum products with a capacity of less than 230 litres. - Fuel Storage Tank a closed container for the storage of petroleum or allied petroleum products with a capacity of more than 230 litres. - Greywater all liquid wastes from showers, baths, sinks, kitchens, and domestic washing facilities but not including toilet wastes. - Habitat the area or type of site where a species or an individual of a species of wildlife naturally occurs or on which it depends, directly or indirectly, to carry out its life processes. - Inspector an Inspector designated by the Minister under the Act. - Minister the Minister of Indian Affairs and Northern Development Canada or the Minister of the Government of the Northwest Territories Department of Lands, as the case may be. - Oil and Gas Drilling Sump a surface excavation, constructed of material that exhibits low permeability (hydraulic conductivity of less than 10-6 cm/s), for the purpose of depositing and containing Drilling Waste. - Ordinary High-Water Mark the usual or average level to which a body of water rises at its highest point and remains for sufficient time so as to change the characteristics of the land.
 In flowing waters (rivers, streams) this refers to the "active channel/bank-full level" which is often the 1:2 year flood flow return level.
 In inland lakes, wetlands, or marine environments, it refers to those parts of the Watercourse bed and banks that are frequently flooded by water so as to leave a mark on the land and where the natural vegetation changes from predominately aquatic vegetation to terrestrial vegetation (excepting water tolerant species).
 For reservoirs, this refers to normal high operating levels (full supply level).